THE EARLY YEARS

 The ACE Mentor Program has a presence in more than two hundred cities in America — from New York to Los Angeles, Seattle to Miami, Chicago to Dallas — and is still growing.

-Thanks to the dedication of ACE's mentors and staff, and the support of local schools, thousands of students, many who are economically challenged, have had an opportunity to explore the building design and construction industry.
+Thanks to the dedication of ACE’s mentors and staff, and the support of local schools, thousands of students, many who are underrepresented in the industry, have had an opportunity to explore the building design and construction industry.